-A pulse-width modulated signal is a periodic square wave signal.
+A pulse-width modulated (PWM) signal is a periodic square wave signal.
 The difference between a PWM signal and a clock signals is the flexibility of its duty cycle.

 A periodic square wave is high for some part of its period, and low for the rest of the period.
-Its duty cycle is the percentage of its high time to the full period duration.
-A clock waves has a duty cycle of 50%.
+Its duty cycle is the percentage of the period for which the signal is high.
+Usually, a clock wave has a duty cycle of 50%.
 In a PWM signal, the duty cycle is controllable.
-The name is derived from this idea, where the width of the high pulse is modulated according to some value.
+The name is derived from the idea that the width of the high pulse is modulated according to some value.

-3.2 PWM applications
+3.2 PWM Applications